 Currently, Dr. Hardy is an adjunct professor at New York University and Long Island University inspiring future school counselors to embrace the whole child approach.
 Her belief: I provide counseling with a heart!

 Matt has worked in several school settings, from private to public to rural and suburban.
 He began his educational career at Marian Catholic High School before moving to Lake Zurich District 95 and Huntley District 158.
-Since 2015, he has worked in District 214.
+From 2015 to 2021, he worked in District 214.
 Matt holds a master’s degree in School Counseling and a Licensed Clinical Professional Counselor credential from Saint Xavier University.
-Matt has also earned a master’s degree in Educational Leadership from Northeastern Illinois University and is currently completing his doctorate’s degree in Educational Leadership from Concordia University.
+Matt has also earned a master’s degree in Educational Leadership from Northeastern Illinois University and a doctorate degree in Educational Leadership from Concordia University.

 Outside of work, Matt has a deep affinity to assist in fighting global poverty.
 For the past 12 years, he has traveled the globe with Habitat for Humanity Global Village as a Global Village Leader.
 In this role, Matt has recruited and trained various diverse groups to successfully complete Habitat for Humanity projects in Guatemala, Chile, India, Hungary, Kenya, and the United States.